polymerdao/developer-hub/docs/learn/concepts/vibc/channel-creation.md

 ## Connection creation

 When the clients have been created, next up are the connections.
 Now, when a virtual chain outsources its IBC workload to Polymer, it is Polymer that will run a client on behalf of the virtual chain.
-A connection "between Polymer an the virtual chain" will thus be a **local connection on Polymer**, we call this a localhost connection.
+A connection "between Polymer and the virtual chain" will thus be a **local connection on Polymer**, we call this a localhost connection.

 :::info ICS-9: loopback client